Department : Counseling & Testing Center

 Program Description

-The University of Idaho Counseling & Testing Center internship offers training and supervised experiences for interns to develop advanced skills by providing the varied services offered through a busy university counseling center.
-The internship prepares interns to work in university counseling centers as well as many other mental settings.
+The University of Idaho Counseling & Mental Health Center internship offers training and supervised experiences for interns to develop advanced skills by providing the varied services offered through a busy university counseling center.
+The internship prepares interns to work in university counseling centers as well as many other mental settings that serve teh adult population.
 Our educational philosophy is based on a developmental model which emphasizes the integration of scholarly knowledge to the applied practice of psychology.
 The training faculty is committed to providing excellent and supportive supervision and mentorship to facilitate the development of advanced skills and professional identity.
-Multicultural competence is an important value of the CTC and is integrated into didactic and experiential training activities.
+Multicultural competence is an important value of the CMHC and is integrated into didactic and experiential training activities.
 Diversity training emphasizes self- reflection and awareness to understand how one's own personal/cultural history may affect the counseling process and developing knowledge and skills to work effectively with clients from diverse backgrounds.

 Major Training Experiences include:

-2. Psychological Assessment & Testing- ADHD/LD assessment and personality assessment emphasis.
+2. Psychological Assessment & Testing- ADHD/LD assessment.
+Batteries also include a personality instrument.

-3. Consultation & Outreach- Interns serve as a consultantand a liaison to an affiliate office (e.g., College Assistant Migrant Program, Office of Multicultural Affairs, Native American Student Center, Blac Student Cultural Center.
+3. Consultation & Outreach- Interns serve as a consultant and a liaison to an affiliate multicutural office (e.g., College Assistant Migrant Program, Office of Multicultural Affairs, Native American Student Center, Black and African American Cultural Center.
 Interns also provide outreach programs on mental health topics to their liaison partners and other campus groups.

-4. Diversity-Interns recieve didactic and experiential training to increase their understanding knowledge and skills related to individual and cultura diversity.
+4. Diversity-Interns recieve didactic and experiential training to increase their understanding knowledge and skills related to individual and cultura diversity and apply it to clinical work and other psychological services.

-5. Supervision-Interns receive training on supervision best practices and models and provide supervision and mentoring for undergraduate psychology majors or graduate students.
+5. Supervision-Interns receive training on supervision best practices and models and provide supervision and mentoring for undergraduate psychology majors.
+They provide clincal peer supervision for each other in a group setting.
+At thsi time there is not an opportunity to provide clinical supervison for master's or doctoral practicum students.

-6. Alcohol & other Drugs Assessment & Intervention-Interns provide screenings, individual assessments and counseling, and conduct alcohol and marijuana psychoeducational workshops.
+6. Alcohol & other Drugs Assessment & Intervention-Interns provide screenings, individual assessments and counseling services for alcohol and drug use.
+The also conduct psychoeducational workshops.

 Internship Training Opportunities